trustbit/HighlightTempoWorklogs/ReadMe.md

 - **_Dark-Red_:** Worklog has the "ErrorAccount" as account => has to be fixed
 - **_Purple_:** Worklog has "TATTemp" as account => likely has to be changed to something else
 - **_Light-Blue_:** Worklog is likely a "Learning" worklog

+## Technical Details

+FireFox is an Addon, because ~50% of FireFox browsers where too strict for the script to work properly.
+I did not find a solution to that so I converted the script to an Addon.
+Since the colors should be customizable, I added a settings page in the extension.

 ## Bug-Reports